Molecular Templates (NASDAQ:MTEM) Now Covered by Bank of America

-Stock analysts at Bank of America assumed coverage on shares of Molecular Templates (NASDAQ:MTEM) in a report issued on Wednesday, Briefing.com reports.
-The brokerage set a “buy” rating and a $12.00 price target on the biotechnology company’s stock.
-Bank of America‘s target price would indicate a potential upside of 50.75% from the company’s previous close.
+Equities research analysts at Bank of America began coverage on shares of Molecular Templates (NASDAQ:MTEM) in a research report issued to clients and investors on Tuesday, Benzinga reports.
+The firm set a “buy” rating and a $12.00 price target on the biotechnology company’s stock.
+Bank of America‘s target price would suggest a potential upside of 32.74% from the company’s current price.

-A number of other equities analysts also recently commented on the company.
-Jefferies Financial Group raised their price objective on Molecular Templates from $18.00 to $20.00 in a report on Tuesday, April 6th.
-Oppenheimer cut their price objective on Molecular Templates from $18.00 to $13.00 and set an “outperform” rating on the stock in a report on Thursday, April 15th.
-Zacks Investment Research upgraded Molecular Templates from a “hold” rating to a “buy” rating and set a $13.00 price objective on the stock in a report on Tuesday, February 23rd.
-Finally, UBS Group started coverage on Molecular Templates in a report on Monday, February 1st.
-They issued a “neutral” rating and a $13.00 price objective on the stock.
-One analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
-The company has an average rating of “Buy” and an average target price of $14.20.
+A number of other equities analysts have also commented on the company.
+Zacks Investment Research upgraded Molecular Templates from a “hold” rating to a “buy” rating and set a $13.00 price objective on the stock in a research note on Tuesday, February 23rd.
+UBS Group assumed coverage on Molecular Templates in a research note on Monday, February 1st.
+They set a “neutral” rating and a $13.00 price objective on the stock.
+Oppenheimer lowered their price objective on Molecular Templates from $18.00 to $13.00 and set an “outperform” rating on the stock in a research note on Thursday, April 15th.
+Finally, Jefferies Financial Group raised their price objective on Molecular Templates from $18.00 to $20.00 in a research note on Tuesday, April 6th.
+One analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+The stock presently has an average rating of “Buy” and an average target price of $14.20.

-In other Molecular Templates news, major shareholder Target N. V. Biotech acquired 50,000 shares of the stock in a transaction on Monday, April 12th.
-The stock was purchased at an average price of $8.02 per share, for a total transaction of $401,000.00.
-Following the purchase, the insider now directly owns 9,051,769 shares in the company, valued at $72,595,187.38.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, major shareholder Target N. V. Biotech acquired 80,000 shares of the stock in a transaction on Monday, February 1st.
-The shares were acquired at an average price of $11.69 per share, with a total value of $935,200.00.
-Following the purchase, the insider now owns 6,540,331 shares in the company, valued at $76,456,469.39.
+In other news, major shareholder Target N. V. Biotech acquired 40,852 shares of the business’s stock in a transaction that occurred on Monday, April 19th.
+The shares were bought at an average price of $8.08 per share, with a total value of $330,084.16.
+Following the acquisition, the insider now directly owns 9,542,621 shares in the company, valued at approximately $77,104,377.68.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, major shareholder Target N. V. Biotech acquired 1,185,770 shares of the business’s stock in a transaction that occurred on Thursday, February 18th.
+The shares were purchased at an average cost of $12.65 per share, for a total transaction of $14,999,990.50.
+Following the acquisition, the insider now owns 7,726,101 shares in the company, valued at $97,735,177.65.
 The disclosure for this purchase can be found here.
-In the last 90 days, insiders have acquired 2,560,774 shares of company stock valued at $28,119,086.
-38.20% of the stock is owned by insiders.
+In the last three months, insiders have purchased 2,601,626 shares of company stock worth $28,449,170.
+38.20% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Citigroup Inc. lifted its holdings in Molecular Templates by 184.8% during the 4th quarter.
-Citigroup Inc. now owns 5,627 shares of the biotechnology company’s stock worth $53,000 after buying an additional 3,651 shares during the last quarter.
-Jane Street Group LLC bought a new position in Molecular Templates during the 4th quarter worth approximately $95,000.
-SG Americas Securities LLC bought a new position in Molecular Templates during the 4th quarter worth approximately $99,000.
-Cubist Systematic Strategies LLC bought a new position in Molecular Templates during the 3rd quarter worth approximately $131,000.
-Finally, Credit Suisse AG bought a new position in Molecular Templates during the 4th quarter worth approximately $116,000.
-Hedge funds and other institutional investors own 60.73% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in MTEM.
+Marshall Wace LLP lifted its holdings in Molecular Templates by 56.7% during the 1st quarter.
+Marshall Wace LLP now owns 38,493 shares of the biotechnology company’s stock worth $224,000 after buying an additional 13,925 shares during the period.
+Charles Schwab Investment Management Inc. lifted its holdings in Molecular Templates by 261.1% during the 3rd quarter.
+Charles Schwab Investment Management Inc. now owns 218,981 shares of the biotechnology company’s stock worth $2,392,000 after buying an additional 158,342 shares during the period.
+Cubist Systematic Strategies LLC acquired a new position in Molecular Templates during the 3rd quarter worth about $131,000.
+California State Teachers Retirement System lifted its holdings in Molecular Templates by 9.6% during the 3rd quarter.
+California State Teachers Retirement System now owns 40,071 shares of the biotechnology company’s stock worth $438,000 after buying an additional 3,520 shares during the period.
+Finally, IHT Wealth Management LLC acquired a new position in Molecular Templates during the 3rd quarter worth about $257,000.
+60.73% of the stock is currently owned by institutional investors.

 Molecular Templates Company Profile